simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 Therefore, correlation between various parameters were observed by calculating the r value and then graphing them (Trendline = R<sup>2</sup>). **Negative values between -1 (Red colour) to 0 (Yellow color) show negative correlation and position values from 0 to 1 (Green color) show positive correlation.**

-These basic calulcations were performed in [Google Sheets](https://docs.google.com/spreadsheets/d/1z5vwcx0YT5w2KEgtC7SbMa180G8nw5gjy63FEiuymfk/edit?usp=sharing) because BigQuery did not have this feature in free version and although Data Studio can show a best fit trendline, it does not calculate the R<sup>2</sup> value.
+These basic calculations were performed in [Google Sheets](https://docs.google.com/spreadsheets/d/1z5vwcx0YT5w2KEgtC7SbMa180G8nw5gjy63FEiuymfk/edit?usp=sharing) because BigQuery did not have this feature in free version and although Data Studio can show a best fit trendline, it does not calculate the R<sup>2</sup> value.

-After generating the correlation matrix, scatter plots were visualized for the values in Red and Green color
+After generating the correlation matrix, scatter plots were visualized for the values in Red and Green color.

 **INSIGHTS GENERATED**